Table of Contents

 For the remainder of the relationship and long after the relationship has finally ended you will be in love with the person that you first met.

 You continue to hang on to the relationship hoping that your soul mate and the person that you fell in love with will reappear.

 You try harder to be the perfect partner in the hope that you will be able to reconnect with the person you fell in love with.
-Months and years go by as you patiently search for the reconnection.
+Months and years go by as you patiently wait and search for the reconnection.

 The question you have to ask yourself is how do you love someone that now hurts you?

 2. You feel responsible for the abusive behavior

 Normalization of abuse can happen when you find yourself accustomed to and, at times, accepting toxic behavior.

 In such situations, you might gradually internalize the toxic behavior, convincing yourself that it is your fault.

 You will downplay or excuse your partner’s harmful behaviors, believing that enduring the familiar pain is preferable to facing the uncertainty of leaving.
 You may also believe that you can fix the relationship.